Mark RuttePrime Minister, Minister of General Affairs

-The prime minister may be represented in cabinet meetings by a deputy Prime Minister.
-Ministers serving as deputy prime minister do so in addition to their other duties and are generally members of other political parties in the governing coalition.
+The prime minister may be represented in Cabinet meetings by the Deputy Prime Minister.
+Any minister serving as deputy prime minister does so in addition to their other duties and is generally a member of another political party in the governing coalition.

 Minister of General Affairs

-The Prime Minister is also in charge of the Ministry of General Affairs.
-The 1947 Constituent Instrument states that the Ministry is in charge of matters relating to general government policy in the Kingdom, where these are not expressly dealt with by other Ministries.
-The Ministry's duties as described are hard to specify in detail but amount to responsibility for co-ordinating overall government policy.
+The Prime Minister also heads the Ministry of General Affairs.
+The 1947 Constituent Instrument states that the Ministry is in charge of matters relating to general government policy in the Kingdom, where these are not expressly dealt with by other ministries.
+The Ministry's duties as described are hard to specify in detail but amount to responsibility for coordinating overall government policy.

-The Prime Ministers office is in the Torentje (Turret), part of the Binnenhof complex in The Hague.
-The Prime Minister official residence is known as the Catshuis.
+The Prime Minister’s office is in the ‘Torentje’ (the ‘turret’), which is part of the Binnenhof complex in The Hague.
+The Prime Minister’s official residence is known as the Catshuis.